DrMint/Okuma-Reader/README.md

 1. Copy your modified js/constants.js: `cp js/constants.js ~/constants.js`
 2. Undo changes to js/constants.js: `git checkout js/constants.js`
 3. Update: `git pull`
-4. Verify what's difference between js/constants.js and your copy at ~/constants.js
+4. Verify what's different between js/constants.js and your copy at ~/constants.js
 5. If there is a new line in js/constants.js, add it to your ~/constants.js
 6. Restore your modified js/constants.js: `cp ~/constants.js js/constants.js`